vmic2002/GenAIBrainMRI/README.md

 ## Evaluation

-- We evaluate ResNet performance using standard metrics (e.g., accuracy, precision, recall) on a held-out test set of real MRIs in both settings.
+- We evaluate EfficientNet performance using standard metrics (e.g., accuracy, precision, recall) on a held-out test set of real MRIs in both settings.
 - The comparison between real-only and real+synthetic results, across the three data sizes, will reveal if synthetic data enhances model performance and how much data is optimal.

 ## Notebooks